kevkhoury/react-github-api-project/README.md

 ![react github project](http://i.imgur.com/cSckwUo.gif)

 The code you are given for the project implements the search form and the loading of basic user info.
-You'll have to do all the rest.
+You'll have to do all the rest

 Let's take a look at the code that's already there.
 Many of the starter files should already be familiar to you if you completed [the previous workshop](https://github.com/ziad-saab/react-intro-workshop).